 Choosing a Credit Card for Travel Abroad

-While a debit card is great for getting cash out ATMs, you’ll still want a good credit card when traveling internationally.
+While a debit card is great for getting cash out of ATMs, you'll still want a good credit card when traveling internationally.

 We recommend using a credit card for all other purchases – especially because credit cards come with liability protection against fraudulent charges.
 And when you leave the country, you'll want to make sure you use a credit card with no foreign transaction fees.

 - The Capital One Venture X Rewards Credit Card is our new favorite travel card, period.
-On top of a stellar welcome bonus, earning 2x points on every purchase, and great benefits like lounge access, you won’t pay foreign transaction fees either.
+On top of a stellar welcome bonus, earning 2x miles on every purchase, and great benefits like lounge access, you won’t pay foreign transaction fees either.